 4. Cost transformation

-As banks are trying to gain some semblance of normality, cost-cutting measures are inevitable.
-To meet the new-age competition and increased online demands, banks need to invest in digital transformation.
-During 2020, digital transformation was to enable a remote workforce and to maintain business continuity.
-But today, banks are focused on driving innovation.
+Ultra-low interest rates, low loan demands, and limited fee income opportunities forced retail banks to look at ways to reduce their costs.
+They needed a solution that would eventually help them regain their footing.
+As retail banks are trying to gain some semblance of normality, cost-cutting measures are inevitable.
+To meet the new-age competition and increased online demands, retail banks need to invest in digital transformation.

-Simplifying existing legacy IT systems, consolidating core platforms for better operations, reducing spend on contractors, offloading non-core businesses, digitalizing more services, reducing office space, etc., are some of the activities carried out by financial institutions to reduce their costs.
+Simplifying existing legacy IT systems, consolidating core platforms for better operations, reducing spend on contractors, offloading non-core businesses, digitalizing more services, reducing office space, etc., are some of the activities carried out by retail banks to reduce their costs.
 According to Global Workplace Analytics, the average saving for an employee working at home 50% of their time equates to $11,000 per annum.